Luosuu/rsdp/readme.md

 2. You want to accelerate training process by having a large batch size on each GPU.
     - In such case, the GPU memory is dominated by optimizer states instead of model weights.

+## Demo

+We provide some demos for quick understanding the key points of RSDP and its difference from other parallelism.

+[demo_matmul.py](./demo/demo_matmul.py) explains the different tensor placement methods with straight forward matrix multiplication examples.

+[demo_nn.py](./demo/demo_nn.py) provides a bit more practical example of applying them to a simple fully connected nerual network with using `DTensor` APIs instead of directly using model wrappers.

 ## Project Architecture

 Following the architecture of FSDP2: